top of page

 An independent consultant works for you - which means your long-term happiness, goals and safety come first.

 A horse is not only an emotional decision.
-I(http://decision.it)t's also a significant financial one.
+It's also a significant financial one.

 By following a structured and independent approach, you: